unoplatform/uno/doc/articles/features/open-id-connect.md

         return;
     }

- 	// The authentication completed.
-The token is available below, ready to be used for API calls var token = authenticationResult.AccessToken;
+ 	// That's completed.
+Here you have to token, ready to do something var token = authenticationResult.AccessToken;
  	var refreshToken = authenticationResult.RefreshToken;